 Faulkner Park is located just outside of the small community of Boonville.
 This 40-acre parcel sits on both sides of Mountain View Road, winding through the hills west of Boonville above Anderson Valley.

 While developments to the park began in the late 1960’s, the area remains, for the most part, in its natural state.

 Features and Facilities

-On the north side of the park, there are a play area, picnic area, and public restrooms.
+On the north side of the park, there is a picnic area, and public restrooms.

 Faulkner Park does not require reservations.
-For more information about this park, you may contact Executive Office staff (see information below).
+For more information about this park, you may contact the Cultural Services Agency staff (see information below).
 There are no day use fees associated with this park, so please enjoy it at your leisure!

 Ukiah, CA 95482